apache/phoenix-connectors/phoenix5-spark/README.md

 ### Save DataFrames to Phoenix using DataSourceV2

 The `save` is method on DataFrame allows passing in a data source type.
-You can use `phoenix` for DataSourceV2 and must also pass in a `table` and `zkUrl` parameter to specify which table and server to persist the DataFrame to.
+You can use `phoenix` for DataSourceV2 and must also pass in a `table` parameter to specify which table to persist the DataFrame to.
 The column names are derived from the DataFrame's schema field names, and must match the Phoenix column names.

 The `save` method also takes a `SaveMode` option, for which only `SaveMode.Overwrite` is supported.